vintage-software/javascript/typescript.md

 ```

 ## Interfaces
 Use Interfaces where appropriate.
-Try to keep the code close to the ES spec as possible only using Interfaces when there is a advantage of doing so.
+Only use Interfaces when there is a advantage of doing so.
 Do **not** use "I" as a prefix for interface names.

 ## TypeScript Definition Files